 Generally speaking, drug crimes fall into three categories: possession, sale and trafficking.
 Possession charges are common on the state level; they are uncommon on the federal level.

 Simple possession of narcotics can be the run of the mill marijuana possession up to felony amounts of marijuana or other controlled substances that are charged as felonies.
-If you are going to be charged with a drug crime at all, you want to a lawyer who can effectively reduce a sale or trafficking charge to simple possession.
-While simple possession is a serious offense that can lead to jail time or probation, there are no minimum mandatory sentences attached to the possession of narcotics.
+If you are going to be charged with a drug crime at all, you want your lawyer to effectively reduce a sale or trafficking charge to simple possession.
+While simple possession is a serious offense that can lead to jail time or probation, there are no minimum mandatory prison sentences attached to the possession of narcotics.

 The sale of narcotics is also an offense that is common on the state level.
 This is typically charged when an individual is observed conducting hand to hand transactions, sells drugs to an undercover officer or an informant.
 Usually, police officers use narcotic sale charges to obtain search warrants and build a case for trafficking.
 A sale case, as we call it in the industry, is very serious and can range from a third degree felony up to a first degree felony.
 There are minimum mandatory sentences that apply depending on the drug sold, the distance from a school, church or park, or the accused prior record.